-2. To reveal the impact of socio-economic aspects of the nineteenth century on

-3. To acquaint the students with the prevalent literary genres as well as stylistic feature of literature written during the nineteenth century.

-4. To encourage independent critical reading of the literary texts written during the nineteenth century.
+- 2. To reveal the impact of socio-economic aspects of the nineteenth century on literature written during the period. - 3.
+To acquaint the students with the prevalent literary genres as well as stylistic feature of literature written during the nineteenth century. - 4.
+To encourage independent critical reading of the literary texts written during the nineteenth century.